Exponential Weights on the Hypercube in Polynomial Time: Introduction

 \subsection{Relation to Previous Works}

-In previous works on OLO \cite{dani2008price, koolen2010hedging, audibert2011minimax, cesa2012combinatorial, bubeck2012towards, audibert2013regret} the authors consider arbitrary subsets of $\{0,1\}^n$ as their decision set.
+In previous works on OLO \citep{dani2008price, koolen2010hedging, audibert2011minimax, cesa2012combinatorial, bubeck2012towards, audibert2013regret} the authors consider arbitrary subsets of $\{0,1\}^n$ as their decision set.
 This is also called as Online Combinatorial optimization.
 In our work, the decision set is the entire $\{0,1\}^n$ hypercube.
 Moreover, the assumption on the adversarial losses are different.
-Most of the previous works use the $L_2$ assumption \cite{bubeck2012towards,dani2008price, cesa2012combinatorial} and some use the $L_\infty$ assumption \cite{koolen2010hedging,audibert2011minimax}.
+Most of the previous works use the $L_2$ assumption \citep{bubeck2012towards,dani2008price, cesa2012combinatorial} and some use the $L_\infty$ assumption \citep{koolen2010hedging,audibert2011minimax}.

 The Exp2 algorithm has been studied under various names, each with their own modifications and improvements.
-In its most basic form, it corresponds to the Hedge algorithm from \cite{freund1997decision} for full information.
-For combinatorial decision sets, it has been studied by \cite{koolen2010hedging} for full information.
-In the bandit case, several variants of Exp2 exist based on the exploration distribution used.
-These were studied in \cite{dani2008price, cesa2012combinatorial} and \cite{bubeck2012towards}.
-It has been proven in \cite{audibert2011minimax} that Exp2 is provably sub optimal for some decision sets and losses.
+In its most basic form, it corresponds to the Hedge algorithm from \citep{freund1997decision} for full information.
+For combinatorial decision sets, it has been studied by \citep{koolen2010hedging} for full information.
+In the bandit case, several variants of Exp2 exist based on the sampling scheme and linear estimator used.
+These were studied in \citep{dani2008price, cesa2012combinatorial} and \citep{bubeck2012towards}.
+It has been proven in \citep{audibert2011minimax} that Exp2 is provably sub optimal for some decision sets and losses.

-Follow the Leader kind of algorithms were introduced by \cite{kalai2005efficient} for the full information setting, which can be extended to the bandit settings as well.
+Follow the Leader kind of algorithms were introduced by \citep{kalai2005efficient} for the full information setting, which can be extended to the bandit settings in some cases.

-Mirror descent style of algorithms were introduced in \cite{nemirovsky1983problem}.
-For online learning, several works \cite{aber2009compe, koolen2010hedging, bubeck2012towards, audibert2013regret} consider OMD style of algorithms.
-Other algorithms such as Hedge, FTRL etc can be shown to be equivalent to OMD with the right regularization function.
-In fact, \cite{srebro2011universality} show that OMD can always achieve a nearly optimal regret guarantee for a general class of online learning problems.
+Mirror descent style of algorithms were introduced in \citep{nemirovsky1983problem}.
+For online learning, several works \citep{aber2009compe, koolen2010hedging, bubeck2012towards, audibert2013regret} consider OMD style of algorithms.
+Other algorithms such as Hedge, FTRL and FTPL etc can be shown to be equivalent to OMD with the right regularization function and purturbation distribution.
+In fact, \citep{srebro2011universality} show that OMD can always achieve a nearly optimal regret guarantee for a general class of online learning problems.